Adzz/ex_ample/README.md

 Your job is to:

  - Add a new app to the umbrella project.
 Call it what you like, but it will act as the webserver layer for this project
  - It should be a phoenix app with the absinthe library as a dep.
+(Hint, we don't need ecto or brunch!)